metreeca/metreeca-core/docs/tutorials/publishing-ldp-apis.md

 }
 ```

 Here we are customizing the system-wide [graph](../javadocs/?com/metreeca/tray/rdf/Graph.html) database as an ephemeral heap-based RDF4J store, initializing it on demand with the BIRT dataset.
-The framework includes other adapters for major RDF storage solutions: explore the [Tooling Kits](../javadocs/) package group  in the API reference to find your one and don't forget to include the Maven dependency specified in the package docs.
+The framework includes other adapters for major RDF storage solutions: explore the [Storage Adapters](../javadocs/) package group  in the API reference to find your one and don't forget to include the Maven dependency specified in the package docs.

 The static [Tray.tool()](../javadocs/com/metreeca/tray/Tray.html#tool-java.util.function.Supplier-) service locator method provides access to shared tools inside tray initialisation tasks and wrapper/handlers constructors.